What does Petsecure cover?

 Accidental Injury cover is limited to a fractured or broken bone, a traumatic ligament or tendon injury or lacerations, abrasions or wounds which must be as a direct consequence of at least one of either: motor vehicle incident, burn or electrocution, fall from an elevated position, the actions of another animal, snake bite, or allergic reaction to an insect bite other than tick and flea bites.

 This is not a complete list.
-Please refer to the Policy Terms and Conditions for a full and detailed description of all the Terms of Conditions of the Policy, and to understand more about exclusions in pet insurance visit our Learn Centre.
+Please refer to the Policy Terms and Conditions for a full and detailed description of all the Terms of Conditions of the Policy, and to understand more about exclusions in pet insurance visit our Info Centre.

 21 Day free look period